 • Increased communication provides no solution and often makes things worse.

-• You feel like you have no room for compromise or negotiation because your integrity is on the line.
+• You feel you have no room for compromise or negotiation because your integrity is on the line.

 • Apologies or “repair attempts” cease or are unsuccessful.